-Victoria Adukwei Bulley is a poet, writer and filmmaker.
+Victoria Adukwei Bulley is a poet, writer and artist.
 A former Barbican Young Poet, her work has appeared variously in publications including The Poetry Review and Chicago Review, in addition to featuring on BBC Radio 4 Woman’s Hour.
 She won a Society of Authors Eric Gregory Award for promising UK poets under 30 in 2018, and has held residencies internationally in the US, Brazil, and the V&A Museum in London.
 Victoria is the director of MOTHER TONGUES, an intergenerational poetry, film and translation project supported by Arts Council England and Autograph.
 She is a Complete Works Poetry and Instituto Sacatar fellow, and sits on the advisory board of the Poetry Translation Centre.
 Her debut pamphlet is Girl B. In 2019, she was awarded a TECHNĒ scholarship for fully-funded doctoral research at Royal Holloway, University of London.

 Victoria also facilitates creative workshops, and is interested in community-centric projects that stretch literature across genres, art forms, and cultures.

 Say hi, and drop her a tweet here, or an email at email@example.com